otaviof/vault-handler/README.md

 ## Contributing

-In order to build and run `vault-hander` you will need the following:
+In order to build and test `vault-hander` you will need the following:

 - [Docker-Compose](https://docs.docker.com/compose/): to run Vault in the background;
 - [GNU/Make](https://www.gnu.org/software/make/): to run building and testing commands;